The S.V.A. leads the 2001 NYC Gay Pride Parade and views the W.T.C. Twin

 Parade" shown in the historic photograph above by the SVA's founder and current elected president Willson Henderson.
 The location is on lower Fifth Avenue

 in Manhattan, NY just South of West 8th Street -- in front of former N.Y.C.
 Mayor Ed Koch's

 Waverly Place, where the exciting parade gay-ly turns right to "Go West".

-That title "Go West" is a gayly-named song of The
+That title "Go West" is a gayly-named song of the

-Village People.
+pop (and Gay) singing group The Village People.
 Basking in the

 sun and the packed crowd's overwhelming applause, shown in back views are the